 D10.
 In the unlikely event that The Open University needs to withdraw a module, qualification or programme of study, we will take all reasonable steps to ensure that you are able to continue your studies, as outlined in our Student Protection Plan and Conditions of Registration.
-In circumstances where continuation of studies may not be possible, the Refund and Compensation Policy outlines the criteria where any Refunds or compensation will be awarded.
+In circumstances where continuation of studies may not be possible, the Refunds or compensation will be awarded.